 Unlike my previous books, this one is not self-published.
 It’s part of Ginninderra Press’s Picaro Poets series edited by Brenda Eldridge.
 It’s a thing of beauty, a chapbook, containing just 24 poems.

-You can buy a copy for just $5 plus postage and handling from the Ginninderra Press website, at this link (and you can browse the rest of the series while you’re there).
-Buyers from outside Australia can’t purchase from GP, but I have a small supply that I can sell to them and anyone else who prefers to deal directly with me.
+Alternatively you can buy a copy direct from Ginninderra Press website, at this link (and you can browse the rest of the series while you’re there).
+Buyers from outside Australia can’t purchase from Ginninderra Press.

 When the current lockdown is over, perhaps I’ll manage a launch event of some sort, and invite you all.

 Now that I’ve finished reading À la recherche du temps perdu, there’s an odd gap in my mornings.
 (I am aware of the irony of having Proust as part of a daily habit, given how much he had to say about the opposition between habit and full consciousness, but reading a couple of pages of his work was a habit all the same.)
 I want to take on something else.